black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 In your defeatMonster function, set gold equal to gold plus the monster's level times 6.7.
 Remember you can get the monster's level by using monsters[fighting].level.

 Here is an example of setting num to num plus 5 * 8: num += 5 * 8.
 Use Math.floor() to round the result down.

+# Step 131
+Set xp to xp plus the monster's level.